The introduction of high translucent zirconia has overcome difficulties, allowing technicians to create highly aesthetic restorations that meet or...

 What is e.max and what are its benefits?

 This is a pressed or milled lithium disilicate material.
-It is not quite a strong as zirconia but is three times stronger than Empress, Ivoclar’s original pressable ceramic.
+It is not quite as strong as zirconia but is three times stronger than Empress, Ivoclar’s original pressable ceramic.
 It is available in a huge range of translucencies and shades.
-Technicians can produce full contour restorations, or these can be cut back and layered with porcelain to enhance the esthetic effects.
+Technicians can produce full-contour restorations, or these can be cut back and layered with porcelain to enhance the aesthetic effects.

 When to Choose e.max Restorations